 - Following another driver too closely

-And if you need help reviewing your auto insurance policy, an independent agent in your state can always check to make sure you have the right coverage suited to your individualized needs.
-If you’re not yet insured with MAPFRE in the Commonwealth of Massachusetts, you can always get a fast, free quote today on your Massachusetts car insurance policy.
+We hope you find these tips helpful and get to your destination safely!
+And if you need help reviewing your auto insurance policy, an independent agent in your state can always check to make sure you have the right coverage for your individual needs.
+If you’re not yet insured with Mapfre Insurance in Massachusetts, you can always get a fast, free quote today on your Massachusetts car insurance policy.